StephenWelch/Sequential-Autonomous-Generator/README.md

 # AutonomousGenerator
-A GUI-based code generator for use with FRC autonomous routines
+A GUI-based code generator for use with FRC autonomous routines.